Salt Tolerant Plants | Vite Greenhouses

 Have you struggled with chartreuse-leaf Heuchera burning in the past?
 If so, you'll love this new yellow Heuchera.
 Its best color is in part or filtered shade, where we've been pleased to observe almost no burning, a problem that plagues other varieties.
 Slightly ruffled, chartreuse leaves are produced on an especially vigorous habit, thanks to its Heuchera villosa heritage.
 The color will be more lime green in deeper shade.
 Over time, 'Lemon Love' will gradually spread to about 3' wide if given the space.
 Cream flowers with hints of blush in the calyxes are produced above the foliage in early summer.
 A great color for brightening up your shade!

-DaylilyHemerocallis hybrid
+DaylilyHemerocallis fullva

 Click to display